truenas/middleware/docs/userguide/freenas_storage.rst

 Beginning with version 8.3.1, the import of existing GELI-encrypted ZFS pools is also supported.
 However, the pool must be decrypted before it can be imported.

-Figure 8.1a shows the initial pop-up window that appears when you select to auto import a volume.
+Figure 8.1a shows the initial pop-up window that appears when you select to import a volume.

-**Figure 8.1a: Initial Auto Import Volume Screen**
+**Figure 8.1a: Initial Import Volume Screen**

 |auto1.png|